 Dubbed a National Historic Landmark District, Ybor City gets its name from cigar magnate Vicente Martinez-Ybor, a Spanish immigrant who opened Tampa Bay’s first cigar factory in 1886.
 Over the next 50 years, the thriving cigar industry defined Tampa, enough to garner it the nickname Cigar City.

 Today, Ybor City still teems with historic buildings hiding some of Tampa Bay’s trendiest restaurants, cafes, clubs, and entertainment venues.
-History buffs will also find a slew of interesting things to do in Ybor City, including visiting museums like Ybor City Museum State Park where you can dig into the neighborhood’s rough-and-tumble beginnings.
+History buffs will also find a slew of interesting things to do in Ybor City, including visiting museums like Ybor City Museum State Park, where you can dig into the neighborhood’s rough-and-tumble beginnings, diversity, and Latin culture.

 Ready to explore historic Ybor City?
-Plan the perfect trip to Tampa Bay’s most interesting quarter with this complete Ybor City travel guide.
+Plan the perfect trip to the heart of Tampa Bay’s most interesting quarter with this complete Ybor City travel guide.

 Things to do in Ybor City, Tampa

 Not sure what to do in Ybor City?
 Start your day with a stroll along 7th Avenue.
-The main street in Ybor City Historic District doesn’t just peer into the neighborhood’s past, but at the modern history of the Tampa Bay area.
+The main street in Ybor City Historic District doesn’t just peer into the neighborhood’s past but at the modern history and culture of the Tampa Bay area.

 Also known as “La Setima,” 7th Avenue is lined with historic buildings, showcasing wrought-iron balconies and intricate tile designs.
 Much of the aesthetic reflects influences from Ybor City’s pioneering Spanish, Italian, and Cuban communities.